 Effective 2019, management has changed its treatment on OIL's reinsurance business in France from the alternative accounting approach used by the cedant to a standard approach whereby premium is earned in line with the emergence of claims, consistent to the approach for purposes of SII technical provision.
+Throughout 2021, the group continued to refine the way premium for the reinsurance inwards is being earned.

 D.3.
-Other liabilities
+OTHER LIABILITIES